fuxingwang2018/ClimulatorScore/README.md

 **Machine Learning-Based Climate Emulator Evaluation Score**

 ## Overview
-**ClimulatorScore** is a toolkit for evaluating machine learning-based climate emulators.
+**ClimulatorScore** is a toolkit for evaluating machine learning-based climate emulators for HCLIM.
 It provides tools to load experimental data, calculate statistics, and generate diagnostic plots for emulator performance assessment.

 ## Repository Structure